perldude/perldude/README.md

 I'm all better now.
 A little different but all better.

-I started doing triathlons in 2009 and, while I have stopped running and swimming, I am an avid cyclist.
+I started doing triathlons in 2009 and, while I have stopped running and swimming, I am an [avid cyclist](https://www.strava.com/athletes/michaelsullivan).
 I'm too big to be a racer but I do like taking long rides.
 I hope to take up long-distance touring someday with a dream of riding across the US.
+This year (2021) I finally had room to get my pretty decent weight equipment back and [took up weight training](http://www.weightsnet.com) again, after a 20 year layoff (kids).
+It's fun.

 I met my wife, Rosa, for the first time at our 30-year high school reunion.
 We didn't even *know of* each other before that.